dav-armour/terminal-basic-menu/README.md

 menu1 = Menu.new
 menu1.attribute = new_value
 ```
+- output
+    - Used to set where the menu will be outputted (Default: $stdout)
 - width
     - Used to set how many characters wide (Default: 50)
 - header / body / footer